-During a root canal treatment, your dentist removes the infected pulp from the roots canals of your tooth.
+During a root canal treatment, the infected pulp is removed from the root of the tooth.
+Local anesthesia is applied and an access hole is made in the tooth to reach the infected tissue.
 A healthy adult tooth can survive without the pulp, so necessary removal will not negatively affect your tooth.

 Once the infection is removed and treated, different options are available for the structural restoration of the tooth.
 If the post-procedure hole is large enough, a filling may be required.
-However, it is more common for a dental crown to be placed over the tooth to restore the tooth’s original structure, integrity, appearance and function.
+It is also not uncommon for your dentist to install a temporary filling after your procedure.
+However, it is more common for a dental crown to be placed over the tooth to restore the tooth’s original structure, integrity, appearance, and function.